calvinckho/react-capacitor-jitsi-meet-sample/README.md

-# React Capacitor Jitsi Meetx Sample App
+# React Capacitor Jitsi Meet Android Demo

-Welcome to the React Capacitor-Jitsi-Meet Sample App.
+This demo project showcase how to run the [Capacitor-Jitsi-Meet plugin]('https://github.com/calvinckho/capacitor-jitsi-meet') on a React Android app.

 ## Setup